naohCodeS/MazeGenerator-Java/README.md

 You can get auto-generated maze. (written by Java)

 If this Readme has some grammertical mistake, sorry.
 I'm still learning English.
+Also, the code still have Japanese javadoc comment.
+I will change it someday :)

 I am reffering to this web-site : Algoful https://algoful.com/Archive/Algorithm/MazeExtend
 This github's program is written in Java based on the site's program(written in C#), but the algorithm and code's structure is not exactly the same.